iaacornus/silverblue-postinstall_upgrade/README.md

 luks-<UUID> UUID=<UUID> none no-read-workqueue,no-write-workqueue
 ```

 Where `<UUID>` should be unique to your system.
-Since Fedora uses LUKS2, you should also set the parameter with `cryptsetup`.
+Or by using `cryptsetup` which I recommend, Fedora uses LUKS2.
 Find the device with `lsblk -p`, the one with `/dev/mapper/luks-<UUID>` is the one encrypted, for example:

 ```
 ❯ lsblk -p